EC-Release/oci/k8s/README.md

         # scenario, it is subject to the client app's configuration in its respective pod in order-
         # to make the "ips" setting work correcly.
 Otherwise the setup will deploy the plugin artifact-
         # along with the ips/ports setting, and assume the direct interaction with the local loopback-
         # interface at the parental pod.
         remote: true
+        # The "ports" keypair will be overridden by the default "agtConfig" setting, if specified.
+E.g. "conf.rpt=<port1,port2..portn>"
         ports: [8000,8001,8002,8003]
         ips: ["10.10.10.0/30","8.8.8.100","8.8.8.101","8.8.8.102"]
 ```